WHAT is Mylowerbackpain.com?

 Mylowerbackpain.com is a website AND a blog about lower back pain (LBP).
-It aims to provide high-quality, independent information on basically anything related to this condition.
-This includes simple, practical advice for how to treat or manage it.
-Basically, if you suffer from LBP, or have experienced it before, this site is for you!
-I hope that visiting this site will make your life at least a bit easier.
+I aim to provide high-quality, independent information on basically anything related to this condition.
+This includes simple, practical advice for how to relieve and/or prevent it.
+If you suffer from LBP, or have experienced it before, this site is for you!
+My aim is that visiting this site will make your life at least a bit easier.

-Currently, this website is in its infancy, however, I have big plans for it.
-Ultimately, I want Mylowerbackpain.com to be the #1 LBP website in the world.
+Currently, this website is in its infancy, however, I do have big plans for it.
+Ultimately, I want Mylowerbackpain.com to be the authoritative LBP website in the world.
 That may sound lofty, however, where’s the fun in dreaming small!?

 WHO is driving this thing?

 Hi!
-I’m Jai, the creator of Mylowerbackpain.com.
+I’m Jai, the human behind Mylowerbackpain.com.
 I also practice as an osteopath in Queensland, Australia.
-When I’m not doing either of these things, I enjoy playing tennis, riding my bike, going to the movies, and spending time with friends and family.
+My other interests include playing tennis, riding my bike, going to the movies, and spending time with friends and family.

 Whenever I visit an advisory website I usually skip straight to the ‘About’ section to scrutinize the author’s credentials.
 If they don’t have the formal qualifications and/or relevant industry experience I’m looking for, I’ll promptly move on.
 So how do I stand up to this test?
 Read on to find out!

-As at January 2017 I have over 8 years’ experience working in the healthcare industry (5 as a remedial massage therapist and 3+ as an osteopath).
-This does NOT include the two years I was treating patients in the university student clinic.
+As at January 2018 I have 8 years’ experience working in the healthcare industry (5 as a remedial massage therapist and 3 as a practising osteopath).

 HOW does Mylowerbackpain.com work?

-2. Directing viewers to other great resources, whether it be websites, books or services (etc.).
-I have no desire to reinvent the wheel.
+2. Directing you to other great resources, whether it be websites, books or services (etc.).
+I have no intention to reinvent the wheel.
 If another person or organisation has better information on a topic, then let me direct you straight to them!

 3. Bringing together those looking for quality LBP information, with those who have it.
-LBP (especially the ongoing or ‘chronic’ variety) is a very complex, multifactorial condition.
-Therefore, to maximise treatment outcomes, we need to address as many of these different aspects as possible, by adopting a holistic treatment approach.
-With this in mind, Mylowerbackpain.com will feature contributions from a range of different healthcare professionals (and other subject matter experts).
-These contributions will discuss a variety of different topics related to LBP and its treatment/management, including: exercise, nutrition, psychology, physical therapy, pharmacology and medical/surgical options.
-Besides articles, these contributions may take the form of videos, interactive webinars, or even online and face-to-face courses.
+LBP (especially the ongoing or ‘chronic’ variety) is a complex condition.
+To maximise treatment outcomes, we need to address as many different aspects as possible, adopting a holistic treatment approach.
+With this in mind, Mylowerbackpain.com will feature contributions from a range of different healthcare professionals (and other experts).
+These contributions will discuss a variety of topics related to LBP and its treatment/management, including: exercise, nutrition, psychology, physical therapy, pharmacology and medical/surgical options.
+These contributions will take the form of articles, videos, interactive webinars, and eventually online and face-to-face courses.

 4. Allowing your voice to be heard using the discussion forum.
 Whether it’s sharing something useful you find, or asking the community a question, the discussion forum is the place to be!
 This feature is coming soon .

-To present quality, independent information and advice related to the treatment and management of LBP, in a form that’s both easy to understand (simple), and to apply (practical).
+2) Presenting this information in a form that’s both easy to understand (simple) and apply (practical).